-You want to be full of self-confidence, but you just don’t feel it.
-Besides, exactly where does it come from anyway?
-It seems elusive and some people have it and others do not.
+You want to be full of self-confidence, but you don’t feel it.
+Besides, strictly where does it come from anyway?
+It seems elusive, and some people have it, and others do not.
 Then we start to look for reasons why someone else has more of it than we do.
-We offer statements like, they came from a wealthy family, they didn’t grow up in a single parent family like I did.
-Very soon we have talked ourselves into being just like we are, without any further effort to examine how to develop this self-confidence.
+We offer statements like, they came from a wealthy family, they didn’t grow up in a single-parent family as I did.
+Very soon, we have talked ourselves into being just like we are, without any further effort to examine how to develop this self-confidence.
 Does this sound familiar?
 Let’s take a look at what some of these steps might be.

-A second step is to get the plan in your mind by saying it out loud daily, writing it out and posting it in various places, like the bathroom mirror, car, day planner, places you can be reminded how important that progress is to you.
+A second step is to get the plan in your mind by saying it out loud daily, writing it out, and posting it in various places, like the bathroom mirror, car, day planner, and places that remind you to advance.
 See yourself as already being that person, with a clear presentation to others of your plan.

 Third, write out some affirmations that are of the nature that you already have achieved this goal.
-Develop self-confidence by programming your mind to the success that it will bring, except say it as if you already have that success.
-You have all the things of your plan.
+Develop self-confidence by programming your mind to the success it will bring, except saying it as if you already have that success.
+You have all the things in your plan.
 How does that look for you?

 Fourth, have a written statement worded with your goal or purpose, along with the self-confidence that you will acquire.
 Be dedicated to reading it and knowing that you will not stop until you achieve the goal.
-Be dedicated daily and remind yourself of how important this is and how you are gaining the skills you need, and getting better everyday.
+Be faithful daily and remind yourself of how important this is and how you are gaining the skills you need and getting better every day.

 Finally, always practice this with solid integrity and with good character toward yourself and others.
 Kids need help with self-confidence and so do many adults.
 It is never too late to address this thief in the night that steals our dreams away from us.
-In this step write out statements that show confidence, like I will attract to me the steps to fulfill this goal.
-Not that you need to know them a;; right now, but that they will come to you as you need them.
-Be willing to help others with their goals and in return you might find some answers for yourself.
+In this step, write out statements that show confidence, like I will attract the steps to fulfill this goal.
+Not that you need to know them; right now, but that they will come to you as you need them.
+Be willing to help others with their goals, and in return, you might find some answers for yourself.